Solent Infant School

 • changes within living memory, usually involving a change in national life.

-• the lives of significant individuals in the past, for example Elizabeth I, Queen Victoria, Florence Nightingale and Mary Seacole.
+• the lives of significant individuals in the past, for example Queen Victoria, Florence Nightingale and Mary Seacole.

 • significant historical events, people and places in their own locality, for example, Charles Dickens and Portsmouth.